ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-15. Can you have a high correlation without causation?
+Q. Can you have a high correlation without causation?

 <details><summary><b>Answer</b></summary>